kristenjacobs/coursera-cloud-networking/week3/Readme.md

 ### Tennant/Application layer

-Tennants in the DC see a single big layer 2 network.
+Tenants in the DC see a single big layer 2 network.
 The clients see application addresses (AA), which are location independent addresses.

 ### Physical network layer